svlentink/resume/README.md

 - see experience as single block
 - remove scrum as separate and place in techniques
 - title on top and 'Resume compile on', left a about/ambition in italics, right contact details with favicons to links

+## Tips

+- during interview
+  - bring printed resume
+  - have questions on paper about vacancy
+  - be relaxed, ask control questions
+  - ask when project success, which challenges, which metrics